Rusty-Bike/fractals/README.md

 Triangle](https://github.com/smithandrewl/fractals/raw/master/docs/images/sierpinski.png)

 ## First runners
-You need to install llvm and sdl2 to your system. (on mac `brew install llvm sdl2` works) After that `sbt run` will start and run the project.
+You need to install llvm, sdl2 and bdw-gc to your system. (on mac `brew install llvm sdl2 bdw-gc` works) After that `sbt run` will start and run the project.

 For the implemented fractals you can add the number of the implementation as command line parameter. (for ex. `sbt "run 3"`)